USDA-ARS-GBRU/ml-training-site/_tutorials/qiime2.md

 custom tools and wrappers around other software that makes it easy to customize amplicon analysis, but that flexibility sometimes makes it hard to track the provenance of data or be sure you are doing the right thing.
-QIIME 2 has a very different model for data analysis wraps data and information about that data into one object that addresses some of these shortcomings.
+QIIME 2 has a very different model for data analysis that wraps data and information about that data into one object, which addresses some of the prior shortcomings.
 QIIME 2 also incorporates a major advance that has happened in the last year: the use of exact "Sequence Variants" (SV) rather than "Operational Taxonomic Units" (OTU).
 Finally QIIME 2 still has a great development team behind it and is poised to